RobinEliseo/academic-kickstart/content/project/Climate change.md

 ---
 title: Climate change

-summary: Project leader.
+summary: Special Eurobarometer 490, Project leader.
 Face-to-face Eurobarometer study conducted among the 28 EU Member States.
 Robin managed the implementation of the study, and worked on the reporting and presentation of data.

 tags:
 - Kantar